Jordan Bos: International career

 Bos made his international debut for Australia in a friendly against Ecuador at Docklands Stadium on 28 March 2023.
 He scored his first goal against India in their 2–0 win at the 2023 AFC Asian Cup on 13 January 2024.

 In the second round of 2026 FIFA World Cup qualification, Bos assisted in each of Australia's matches against Bangladesh.

 After injuring his hamstring playing domestically, Bos missed two matches in Australia's 2026 FIFA World Cup qualification, sitting on the sidelines for matches against Bahrain and Indonesia in September of 2024.
 He returned for a 3–1 victory over China in October.

+On 31 May 2026, Bos was selected in the 26-man squad for the 2026 FIFA World Cup and was recorded with the top speed of 36.7km/h.